Loading map…

 What is OASIS?

-OASIS portal (oasis2025.kr) is a government program that helps foreign entrepreneurs qualify for the D-8-4 visa.
-It teaches you about Korean business regulations, IP and tax rules, provides mentoring, and helps you establish a legal corporation.
+OASIS portal (oasis2025.kr) is a government-backed program that helps foreign entrepreneurs qualify for startup-related visas.
+It covers Korean business regulations, IP and tax rules, mentoring, and corporation setup.

 Eligibility Requirements